Kink Finder at Belle II: Kink Finder algorithm

-We start with track pairs selected by the first three configurations (described in Sec.~\ref{sub:kinkfinder_2}), all of which have good $z$-coordinate resolution for the daughter track.
+Several assisting algorithms are applied to improve the kink parameters resolution in the case of two separately reconstructed tracks.
+One example is hit reassignment between tracks and daughter track refitting with better initial values (seeds).
+We start with track pairs selected by the first three configurations (described above), all of which have good $z$-coordinate resolution for the daughter track.
 For these pairs, the processing begins with a vertex fit to find the location of the kink.
 The fitting procedure is described in Sec.~\ref{sub:vertexfit}.
 In the case of poor $z$-coordinate resolution of the daughter track, the track is refitted using the time and position information from the endpoint of the mother track.
 If the track charges are correctly reconstructed, and the start point and end point of the tracks are close to each other (normal ordering), the poor $z$-coordinate resolution of the daughter track may be due to wrong assignment of the first stereo superlayer in the CDC.
 We then try to refit the daughter track without these hits.
 Using the new fit result for the daughter, the vertex fit is performed.

 If the vertex is located along one of the tracks for the normal ordering, the hit reassignment between them is done with a dedicated algorithm described in Sec.~\ref{sub:hitreassign}.
 We do not apply this algorithm to track pairs with the wrong charge of the daughter track, since the kink is quite sharp in this case and hence, wrong assignment of the hits inside CDC is unlikely.
 The algorithm cannot be used for the events in which the daughter track is reconstructed without hits from the inner superlayers.